ROF Rotherwas: 1944 explosion

 On 30 May 1944, a 2000 lbs naval bomb being prepared at Rotherwas was seen smoking.
-Three workers - JW Little, FJ Tyler and A Morris - started dousing the bomb with water.
+Three workers - James Winter Little, Frederick J. Tyler and A Morris - started dousing the bomb with water.
 Six members of the factory fire brigade cooled the bomb down and 800 fellow workers were evacuated from the southern section of the factory.
 The bomb split open and exploded and Morris was killed.
-Assistant Fire Officer FA Lewis and Leading Fireman WJ Davies were thrown 30 foot out of the building.
-A second explosion was more powerful and the building collapsed on the firefighters, killing firefighter Vincent Carey.
+Assistant Fire Officer F. A. Lewis and Leading Fireman H. E. Davies were thrown 30 foot out of the building.
+A second explosion was more powerful and the building collapsed on the firefighters, killing firefighter St Vincent De Lisle Carey.
 A third worker, trained in first aid, was helping colleagues and was also killed.
 The Hereford fire brigade and British, Canadian and American servicemen from the Herefordshire bases helped to bring the fire under control.
-In total, 31 bombs and mines exploded.
+In total, 31 2000lb bombs and mines exploded.

 The explosions damaged homes and businesses across the city.
 Nine hundred tons of live ammunition lay under the rubble and it took a month for a specialist team to make the site safe.
 WL Fitzmaurice defused 1500 pounds of explosives on his own to protect his colleagues whilst being continuously soaked by hosepipe.

 King George V awarded five George Medals, nine British Empire Medals, an OBE and an MBE and 34 other commendations to workers for their bravery.

 Miss Mona Cawthorne was in the Mechanised Transport Corps at ROF Rotherwas.
 She was presented with a letter of commendation from the Director General CS Robinson for her bravery in transporting the injured to hospital despite being injured herself.

 In 2003, volunteers from the Hereford Waterworks Museum found a Blackstone 5-cylinder diesel engine, multi belt drive system and a Mather & Platt two stage centrifugal pump at Rotherwas.
 The fire engine has been fully restored and is part of a special exhibition in the Rotherwas Building at the Waterworks Museum.

 Ruskin Spear recalled the explosion in a painting called A Royal Ordnance Factory Explosion, Hereford depicting damage to the site and demolished buildings.
 The painting is now part of the Imperial War Museum collection.